pett-j/Flatbox-Remix/README.md

   https://www.ebay.co.uk/itm/233216080460

 Depedning on your printer and settings, you can print all parts without supports.
-But to help with printing the slot for the USB-C port on the case, some can be used with the bridge.
+To help with printing the slot for the USB-C port on the case, some can be used with the bridge, but this isn't required.
-The bottom plate may also require supports for the recesses.
+It is also suggested to use some supports with bottom plate for the recesses.

 References:
 - [jfedor Flatbox](https://github.com/jfedor2/flatbox)